 Leisure travel is not marketed to or meant for minority communities

-If we’re honest, travel is a very white-washed industry in itself.
-It’s evident with a simple scroll through any social media platform that it is usually white people who enjoy leisure travel.
+The travel industry is an extremely white-washed industry.
+With a simple scroll through social media, you'll see it's usually white people who enjoy leisure travel.
 Under-served communities from Asia, Africa, and Latin America rarely indulge in travel, or if they do, they are not featured in marketing o advertising because they are not the target demographic.

-While these destinations are visited by Western travelers for whom their dollars and euros stretch a long way, the people from the under-served communities themselves may not even have the chance to step foot outside their country or even their town.
+While these destinations are visited by Western travelers for whom their dollars and euros stretch a long way, the people from these under-served communities likely don't have the opportunity to step foot outside their country or even their town.

-Though the number of POC (person-of-colour) travellers has been steadily increasing, it is still amongst the upper and upper-middle classes, and so as a whole, the industry remains very much white-centric.
+Though the number of POC (people of color) travelers has been steadily increasing, it is still amongst the upper and upper-middle classes, and so as a whole, the industry remains very much white-centric.

 A disability, whether physical or mental, is a huge deterrent when it comes to travel.

 People who are physically compromised note finding it extremely difficult to travel even though they might have the funds.
 Mental illness is equally restrictive—those suffering from depression or anxiety may find daily tasks difficult, let alone the stress and stimulation of traveling to new destinations.

 Disability is a significant yet understated factor that prevents many people from enjoying leisure travel.

-Many people, especially those from more family/community-centric cultures than Western culture, have felt an obligation to fulfill responsibilities at home, like taking care of sick or elderly family, rearing children, etc.
+Many people, especially those from more family/community-centric cultures than Western culture, have felt an obligation to fulfill responsibilities at home, like taking care of sick or elderly families, rearing children, etc.

 Being perceived as ‘running away from these responsibilities or even putting them off temporarily isn’t an option for many.